Gateway Deployment Guide

 - Triggers Cloud Build to compile the Rust binary

-- Creates a Docker image and pushes to Artifact Registry
+- Creates a Podman image and pushes to Artifact Registry

 - Deploys the image to GKE via Helm